pie6k/statek/packages/docs/docs/core/getting-started/store.md

 title: Store
 ---

-We'll start by creating store for our todo list.
+We'll start by creating simple store for our todo list.

 ```ts
 import { store } from 'statek';